Adwords Optimization

 If the ad says one thing and the landing page says something broader, slower, or less relevant, conversion rate usually suffers.
 Google’s responsive search ad guidance keeps pushing relevance and helpfulness for a reason.
 Better message match usually improves the full path from impression to conversion.

-That is why this fix is not just about writing stronger ads.
-It is about carrying the same message through to the page.
+That is why the fix to this problem is to carry the same message through to the page.
 The user should feel that they landed exactly where they expected to.
-When that happens, Adwords Optimization gets easier because more of the traffic you already paid for starts doing useful work.
+This way adwords optimization gets easier because more of the traffic you already paid for starts working for you.

 Fix 5.
 Are you letting automation run without good guardrails?